Ssweeties/ENERGY-MONITORING-AND-DEVICE-CONTROL-SYSTEM/README.md

 ## How to Use
 ### Before flashing, you must configure your network and Firebase credentials.
-1. Open the project in VS Code.
+1. Clone and open the project
-2. Navigate to `src/main.h`.
-3. Update the following macros with your credentials:
+2. Update the following macros with your credentials in `src/main.h`:
     ```c
     #define WIFI_SSID           "Your_WiFi_Name"
     #define WIFI_PASSWORD       "Your_WiFi_Password"
     #define FIREBASE_API_KEY    "Your_Firebase_API_Key"
     #define FIREBASE_DB_URL     "https://your-project-id.firebaseio.com/"
     ```
-4. (Optional) Update `VALID_UIDS` in `src/main.c` to add valid UID.
+3. Update `VALID_UIDS` in `src/main.c` to add valid UID.
 ### Build and Flash
 1.  **Open Terminal**: Use the ESP-IDF terminal in VS Code.
 2.  **Set Target** (First time only):